flayner2/TaIGa/README.txt

 TaIGa is free to use, free to distribute and free to modify.
 TaIGa is a rather simple script and didn't take me much time to build it.
 It also depens heavily on pre-built modules to work properly.
 Being so, I won't ever complain if someone would take TaIGa and build, on top of it, a more sofisticated or efficient version of it and call it theirs.
 That said, I was very happy and accomplished when I finally had a stable version of TaIGa at hand, and I feel very proud of it.
 Because of that, I kindly ask that, if you want to use TaIGa for your work or want to build something on top of it, please, cite the original script and my name as its creator.

-TaIGa's repository has an examples folder on it.
+TaIGa's repository has an 'examples' folder on it.
 On that folder, you'll find an input file named 'names.txt' and both an output file and a missing information file.
 Those were run with the '--name' option on.

 As said in the introduction, another inspiration for TaIGa's name is the cute romance anime character Taiga, from the japanese animation ToraDora.
 I highly recommend it.